All You Need to Know about Small Dogs

 Shedding

-small dog breeds.
-While some may not lose a single hair, others shed tons and tons of hairs.
-Moderate shedding small dogs (such as the Shih Tzu) will leave little hair around the house, but you will have a much larger variety to choose from than if you want to get a non-shedding dog.
+The shedding matter is complex when it comes to small dog breeds.
+While some may not lose a single hair, others shed tons and tons of hair.
+Moderate shedding small dogs (such as the Shih Tzu) will leave little hairs around the house, but you will have a much larger variety to choose from than if you want to get a non-shedding dog.

 Training

 Because of the different characteristics each breed possesses, small dogs can be trained in an unspecified amount of time.
-Some may need more time to learn the commands other breeds learn within days.
+Some may need more time to learn the commands that other breeds learn within days.
 It is all a matter of genetics when it comes to this.
-It is up to you to decide if you want a dog that is a slow learner or you are more pleased with a fast learner that can pick up more commands in a shorter period of time.
+It is up to you to decide if you want a dog that is a slow learner or if you are more pleased with a fast learner that can pick up more commands in a shorter period of time.

 Grooming

-Some breeds require very little maintenance which means almost no cleaning and grooming.
-Other dogs will have to be brushed regularly, in order for their fur to keep its brightness and health intact.
+Some breeds require very little maintenance, which means almost no cleaning and grooming.
+Other dogs will have to be brushed regularly in order for their fur to keep its brightness and health intact.
 Do not adopt a dog unless you are sure you can provide them with everything they need in order to be happy and healthy.

-Now that you have an idea on what it means to own a small-sized pet, you can make up your mind about the cute furry friend you want to bring home.
+Now that you have an idea of what it means to own a small-sized pet, you can make up your mind about the cute furry friend you want to bring home.
 You have a great number of options to go through.
 Any of the small dogs present in dog shelters and adoption agencies will be more than happy to accompany you home - and you will have the satisfaction that you saved a life when you have chosen your new canine friend.

 If you enjoyed this article please take a look at our Pet Tips and Information Archive.